AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

 <a id="Oneplus"></a>

  ## Oneplus

 Devices with OxygenOS on board are the most problematic, with its OS-sepcific cache cleaning and free RAM, including OS optimization.
 In addition, OxygenOS can interrupt the application's work if you do not use it for a while.
 To avoid these unwanted consequences, follow these steps:

  - Go to Settings

- - Battery > Battery optimisation
+ - Battery > Battery optimization

  - Find the app you want to keep awake all the time